bamless/extlib/README.md

 on using a struct.
 This is what allows full compatibility with plain c arrays and the possibility of indexing the vector with the `[]` operator.
 Another intresting point in the implementation of **ext_vector** is that it is fully implemented in preprocessor macros.
-The macros are basically used as a poor man's generics and thus allow its type safety.
+The macros are basically used as poor man's templates and are what allow its type safety.
 For example doing something like this will result in a compiler error:
 ```c
     ext_vector(int) vec = NULL;